dyhazard/Phase2.1MultStateModPackage/README.md

 User needs to enter to 4 values noted with "### Enter own value"
 1. Local site same ("site_name")
 2. Administrative censoring date ("last_date")
-3. Directory with the LocalPatientSummary.csv file ("dir.LocPatSum")
+3. Directory with the Phase 2.1 LocalPatientSummary.csv file ("dir.LocPatSum")
 4. Directory for the output (dir.output)

 Note: Missing values in the LocalPatientSummary.csv should be given "NA"